 I was aware of Micro Set and Micro Sol, but had wanted to try without them first.
 Several sources suggested white vinegar as a substitute for Micro Set.
 This actually worked quite well.
 However, without something to set the decal, the results were still pretty poor.
 Again, Lhamian Medium helped but not much.

 So, I have ordered some Vallejo Decal Medium (73212) and some Vallejo Decal Fix (73213).
 I went with these rather than Micro Sol and Micro Set because I am using Vallejo paints and I have been very happy with the quality of their products.
-I will post about the results when I get a chance to try them out.
+Also, it’s really hard to find anyone who can ship Micro Set/ Sol internationally.

 Through this process I’ve learned: